Bamboo Union: Organization

 Unlike Japan's yakuza or Italy's mafia, the United Bamboo does not have a strict rank-and-file.
 Twenty-four members are each led by a big brother or "da ge" with membership comprising gangland enforcers and individual businessmen.
-Due to its structure United Bamboo and its activities usually fly below the radar.
+Due to its structure, United Bamboo and its activities usually fly below the radar.
 Mutual benefits and obligations underpin the relationships within the gang, as members who may not do business with one another will turn to one another in times of crisis.
 All members paid homage to Chang, who was "recognized" by Taiwan's triads as their "opinion leader" in 1995 and who was held in such esteem that legitimate businessmen ask him to help settle disputes.

 The gang has a "code of ethics" that has ten rules that all members must follow.
 The mainland branch of the Bamboo Union is disciplined and well organized, complete with rank systems, promotions, and benefits.
 Senior gang figures are given the honorific suffix "Da Ge", or "Big Brother".
 According to the junior Bamboo Union "boss" Big Brother Su, the gang is divided into approximately 13 divisions, or tang kou, with names such as "Tiger Division" and "Dragon Division".
 Within those 13 divisions, there are 68 branches of members.
-The Bamboo Union is understood to partner with the Japanese yakuza and multi-ethnic triad like Sam Gor syndicate, and the leaders of these groups including Tse Chi Lop, both for drug trafficking and money laundering.
+The Bamboo Union is understood to partner with the Japanese yakuza and multi-ethnic triads like Sam Gor syndicate, and the leaders of these groups including Tse Chi Lop, both for drug trafficking and money laundering.